george-panou/Cisco-IOS-Parallel-CLI/Readme.md

 ## Usage
 1. cd into directory of ciscoCLI.py και and run: python ciscoCLI.py
-2. The programm will create a directory with a timestamp including up to four csv <p>files with output results it will also crete another folder with .txt files with detailed output regarding each device's out put
-3. Place one IP per line and one command per line in the interface
+2. Place one IP per line and one command per line in the interface
+3. Click the Run Commads Button
+4. Live output will be displayed in the main text area - this will be asynchronous with one thread corresponding to one device
-4. The software will attempt to login using ssh and telnet if ssh fails, it will also<p> retry at each of these two steps with alternate credentials only if they are <p>actually supplied
+5. The software will attempt to login using ssh and telnet if ssh fails, it will also<p> retry at each of these two steps with alternate credentials only if they are <p>actually supplied
+6. The application will create a directory with a timestamp as its name including up to four csv files with the command's results it will also crete another folder with .txt files, with detailed output - one file for each device
-5. In univerall failures .csv you can find the devices that the programm couldn't login at all
+7. In universal failures .csv you can find the devices that the application could not login at all or failed to execute the commands at some point

 It can be run on windows, linux, mac

 ## Known Issues

 The application will fail to ignore some self signed certificates, causing the connection to the network device to close.
-We are working on better ideintifying the issues root cause.
+We are working on better identifying the issue's root cause.

 ## Getting Help